GeekBrony/FoliageTool/Documentation/Installing.md

 Once Unity finds the scoped registries, you may proceed onto installing the package.

 ### Automatic Installation through UPM (Recommended)
-In Package Manager, you should find `Flora: Procedural Foliage` in Scoped Packages.
+In Package Manager, you should find `Foliage Tool` in Scoped Packages.
 Click to view, and install.
 Unity should then fetch the package and install it.

 ### Manual Installation through UPM